-In 2007 Robert began to develop his research experience at Birkbeck (University of London) during completion of a Masters degree in Applied Linguistics.
+In 2007 Robert became involved with academic research where he undertook an Applied Linguistics Master degree at Birkbeck (University of London).
 For his thesis, Robert conducted a typological study of BSL number variation in the UK: What Counts?
 A Typological and Descriptive Analysis of BSL Number Variation.
 This research documented four distinct BSL number systems and several sub-categories and led to Robert’s employment as a researcher & in-house interpreter at the Deafness, Cognition and Language Research Centre (DCAL), University College London.
 During his time at DCAL Robert worked closely with Gabriella Vigliocco’s lab on a series of signed language processing studies investigating the effects of iconicity (the imagistic properties of sign), for more information click here.
 As an interpreter at DCAL Robert worked alongside deaf academics in neurology (the Deaf Brain project), language development (the BSL McArthur Bates CDI), sign linguistics and the BSL Corpus Project.
 In 2009, whilst at DCAL, Robert completed an MSc in Research Methods in Experimental Psychology.
 For his thesis, Robert developed a phonological decision paradigm where participants were required to identify upward or downward movements within BSL production: We Have Lift Off: Iconic effects with Up/Down Motion.
 This study contributes to the embodied theory of language processing, having found a facilitation effect when the upward/downward movement itself was iconic.

 Between 2014 and 2016 Robert continued his work as a Research Associate at Heriot-Watt University.
 Here Robert contributed to three research projects: Insign, Justisigns and Translating the Deaf Self.
 Find Robert on Research Gate or Academia.